-

 Are there any scams to be aware of?

 Yes.
-Beware of the touts offering a “free” excursion to watch glass blowing in Murano or the lace-making in Burano.
-It’s a common scam, and they get a kickback from the shop.
+Beware of the touts offering a “free” excursion to watch glass blowing in Murano or see lace-making in Burano.
+It’s a common scam, and they get a kickback from the shop they take you to.
 You’ll often get a crowded shop, high pressure, and a higher final price.

 Can I book a tour to Murano?

 Sure!
 Plenty of companies offer guided tours.
 Some visit only one island while others include Murano, Burano and Torcello islands on the itinerary.
-We haven’t been to Torcello yet, but Burano is a must because of all the colorful houses.
+This tour offers you great insight into both islands, and you get to see the glassworks up close and personal!

 VENICE TRAVEL PLANNING ESSENTIALS